meaghanjones/rubys_hair_salon/README.md

+## Ruby's Hair Salon

+## Description

-and delete stylists and also add, edit and delete clients specific to each stylist.
+A user can add edit and delete stylists and also add, edit and delete clients specific to each stylist.

 ## Technologies used